-“I don’t think anyone expected CBD to grow as much as it did or as quickly as it did,” said Sunny Summers, cannabis policy coordinator for the Oregon Department of Agriculture.
+“I don’t think anyone expected CBD or kratom to grow as much as it did or as quickly as it did,” said Sunny Summers, cannabis policy coordinator for the Oregon Department of Agriculture.
 “We didn’t think we’d see conventional agriculture adopt hemp for CBD as a rotation crop as quickly as we have.”

 Marijuana plant crosses that would be considered “duds” due to low psychoactive properties nonetheless contained high levels of CBD, which proved useful in breeding, said Jay Noller, hemp farming leader at Oregon State University.

 Organic Hemp plants bred in Oregon are bushier shorter, rendering them less useful for fiber, but have gained international renown for CBD content, he said.
 “As I meet people, they say they want to get their hands on CBD grown here for Oregon genetics.”